 You can check your eligibility for an offer in compromise by using the IRS OIC Pre-Qualifier Tool.
 This tool checks whether you meet the basic requirements.
 It does not guarantee the IRS will accept your offer.

 How is an offer in compromise calculated?

 While you technically propose the offer amount, the IRS will only approve it if it is the most they can expect to collect within a reasonable period of time based on your ability to pay including:

 - Expenses (the IRS will allow a bare minimum budget for essentials).

 When you apply, the IRS will ask you to complete a Collection Information Statement which will usually be Form 433-A. IRS Form 433-A asks for details about who’s living in your household, your income, and your assets.

 The IRS uses Form 433-A to determine what you’re able to pay.
 If you follow the instructions on the form to calculate your offer amount, the IRS will usually accept it.

 You can make an offer for either a lump sum payment or payments over time.

-Unless you meet Low Income Certification guidelines, you must include an initial payment with your application.
+Unless you meet IRS Low Income Certification guidelines, you must include an initial payment with your application.
 The IRS keeps this payment and applies it to your tax debt even if you aren’t approved for the offer.

 The IRS charges a $186 application fee for each offer in compromise.
 The fee is non-refundable even if you aren’t approved.